-Do not take RAZIT to treat any other complaints unless your doctor tells you to.
+- Do not use RAZIT to treat any other complaints unless your doctor tells you to;

 Do not stop taking your medicine or lower the dosage without checking with your doctor.

-Some self help measures suggested below may help your condition.
-Your doctor or pharmacist can give you more information about these measures.
+Some self-help measures suggested below may help your condition.
+Talk to your doctor or pharmacist for more information about these measures.

 - Alcohol - your doctor may advise you to limit your alcohol intake.